joshD90/social2/zNewFeaturesToBeImplemented.md

 - Create function to upload and save file to db that will cover images and files as refactor [x]
 - Adjust service form creation to allow for file uploads [x]
 - handle upload and parsing of the information [x]
-- There is an error where sometimes getting 403 forbidden error for images and then getting a CORS error for s3 for the files []
+- There is an error where sometimes getting 403 forbidden error for images and then getting a CORS error for s3 for the files [x]
+- Allow for file downloading on selection [x]

 ### Error handle and rollback Database interactions